Before I get started on Russian trains, I would like you to close your eyes and imagine this:

 - Нет – Nyet (nYET) – No

 The easiest way to get your smattering of Russian

 .
 I mean it.
 If you read this book you will effortlessly learn enough Russian words to make droogs (friends) you’ll cherish for the rest of your jeezny (life).

 How to Buy Russian Railway Tickets

 First of all:

 - Russian Railways sell tickets up to 90 days in advance.
 No earlier.
-Tickets for some trains open only 60, some only 45 days before departure.
+Tickets for some trains open only 60 days before departure and some only 45 days.
 Avoid any agencies who claim to have access earlier.
 They don’t.